muhammad-rajib/muhammad-rajib/README.md

 I love Backend Technology.
 Designing and developing backend API's or Technologies always awsome for me.
 Learning and exploring new things are always makes me happy.
 Also to solve problems are a beautiful part of my life.

 🔭 <b>I’m currently working on:</b>
+  - Numpy, Pandas
-  - Python
+  - Matplotlib, Seaborn
-  - Django
+  - SQL, MongoDB
-  - PostgreSQL
+  - Machine-Learning
-  - Docker
+  - Deep-Learning

 ### Technologies I've worked with.: